 Your accommodation will be in comfortable and spacious bell tents, which includes a foam mattress, warm 13.5 tog duvet and bedding, a small table and a solar light.
 We like to call it comfortable camping rather than glamping!
 The tents offer a good opportunity for those new to camping and a bit of extra comfort for more seasoned campers.
 There is a covered fire hearth area for wet weather.

 We have created a new shower and toilet block at the campsite featuring four hot showers and three flushing loos.
 It's a lovely timber framed building constructed by students from South Devon College.

 Our cooks produce high-quality seasonal, vegetarian food for our guests.
-We source food whenever possible from our kitchen garden and support local food suppliers - we can accommodate a range of dietary needs.
+We source food whenever possible from our kitchen garden and support local food suppliers.

 All bell tents are single occupancy to give you time to yourself for rest and contemplation.
 The woodland campsite includes a covered outdoor kitchen and dining area and the retreat is fully catered with delicious and locally-sourced vegetarian food, as well as food foraged from the wild.

 £325 - full board - includes furnished bell tent (single occupancy) and bedding.
 Please bring your own towel.

 Brigit-Anna McNeill - Foraging Retreat leader